igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 ## narrowPeak

-A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichement based on pooled, normalized (interpreted) data.
+A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichment based on pooled, normalized (interpreted) data.
 It is a BED 6+4 format.
 See the [UCSC web site for more detail](http://genome.ucsc.edu/FAQ/FAQformat.html#format12) on this format.

 ## PSL